Resources

 She started researching and discovered that it is also possible to implement changes in terms of sustainability and responsible consumption in jewellery.
 She learned about the Fairmined initiative and, with the guidance of another jeweller, became certified in 2019.
 It is nice to listen to Marta talking about the sorority among many of the women colleagues, which breaks with the opacity of a sector where cooperation and mutual help have been rare.

 She has also introduced small changes in the workshop, in terms of waste management, recycling and energy consumption.
 One of the ongoing proposals is the recycling wheel for silver (in disuse from customers, such as mismatched earrings, and from her own leftovers) which she then takes to refine and reuses for certain pieces.
 She is planning to install solar panels in order to make the workshop self-sufficient.
-Moreover, in terms of practices in a social dimension, she is crafting the solidarity bracelets, through which she contributes to different causes such as the Oncoswim, an open sea crossing organised by the Oncolliga Girona, and fundraising for new neonatal ICUs with the association Som Prematurs.
+Moreover, in terms of practices in a social dimension, she has crafted solidarity bracelets, through which she contributes to different causes such as the Oncoswim, an open sea crossing organised by Oncolliga Girona, and fundraising for new neonatal ICUs with the association Som Prematurs.